 Restrained and beautiful, The Lost City of Z is a stirring examination of explorer Percy Fawcett’s many quests to find a lost Amazonian city.

 While on a survey expedition in the Amazonian jungle, British Officer Percy Fawcett discovers pottery fragments that point toward a lost civilization in the jungle.
-He names this civilization the “Lost City of Z” and convinces members of the Royal Geographical Society to back another expedition to find Z. Unfortunately, this attempt fails, and Fawcett is thereafter sent to France to fight at the frontlines of WWI.
+He names this civilization the “Lost City of Z” and manages to convince members of the Royal Geographical Society to back another expedition to find Z. Unfortunately, this attempt fails, and Fawcett is thereafter sent to France to fight at the frontlines of WWI.
 Years later, American interest in Amazonian exploration rekindles Fawcett’s obsession with locating Z. With international funding, he returns to the Amazon again.
 This round bringing his eldest son Jack with him.

 I have a lot of respect for producers and studios that dare attempt stories like The Lost City of Z. It’s like, these are dead-end stories, aren’t they?
-How do you sustain interest in a story you cannot change the ugly outcome of?
+How do you sustain interest in a narration you cannot change the ugly outcome of?
 How much do you add to or subtract from the tale, without incurring the wrath of historians and surviving family members?

 IMO, such challenges are almost always insurmountable.